 The Center for Compassionate Mindful Education

-We believe the path towards a society which possesses the tools and motivation to improve, begins with cultivating the potential of the change agents who constitute a model for the next generation: parents, teachers, consulters and therapists.
+We believe that the path towards a caring society, begins with cultivating the potential of the change agents and model figures for the next generation:

-Our programs are based on empirical studies and are focused on improving the spiritual wellbeing, consciousness and emotional-social skills of these communities and of the children and youth whom they raise.
+Our programs are based on empirical studies and are focused on improving the well-being, awareness and social-emotional skills of educators, caregivers

 Emotional and behavioral regulation